 Some merge modules are dependent on other merge modules.
 If this is the case, you can observe these dependencies in the Dependencies column of the Merge Module view.
 If you decide to also include these dependencies in your project, Advanced Installer can help.
 Option “Add dependencies” from context menu tries to add automatically the dependencies of the selected merge module into the project.
-To achieve this, it is performed a search in the directory where the selected merge module is placed.
-If a dependency cannot be found then you will be notified.
+To achieve this, a search is performed in the directory where the selected merge module is placed.
+If a dependency cannot be found when you are notified.
 You can add by yourself these missed dependencies using the method described in Adding a merge module section.

 Low MSM Compatibility

-Enabling this option will set Advanced Installer to not include in the final package empty tables.
-This could result in breaking some custom actions from the included merge modules, that would try to use other predefined empty tables, which were not included in the output package.
+Enabling this option sets Advanced Installer to not include in the final package empty tables.
+This could result in breaking some custom actions from the included merge modules, that would try to use other predefined empty tables, which are not included in the output package.

 Merge Module Properties